inaimathi/langnostic/posts/arbitrary-update-3099.md

 Last couple of things.
 I'm keeping `WIKI_ROOT` as a global constant, because I'm working under the assumption that a particular instance of `tornado` will *only serve one wiki*.
 This may end up being a faulty assumption later on, in which case I'll need to re-think where and how the directory gets stored.
 As it stands, it'll be a single global, and as you can see from the `__main__` block, we set it from the first and only command-line arg.
 At the moment, I'm not even parameterizing the port number, opting instead to use the literal `4848`.
 That's a note to self; the right thing to do in this situation is would be importing and appropriately configuring/calling [`argparse`](https://docs.python.org/2/library/argparse.html#module-argparse) so that we could pass in a target directory, as well as a port, and maybe some other configuration options.
 So, you know.
 Get on that, self.

 The last bit we need to go over is the code defining our basic cosmetic templates.
-I'm fully aware of <a name="note-Sun-Mar-01-220020EST-2015"></a>[|4|](http://tornado.readthedocs.org/en/latest/template.html">`tornado.template`</a>, but didn't bother with it for stuff this minimal<a href="#foot-Sun-Mar-01-220020EST-2015).
+I'm fully aware of [`tornado-template`](http://tornado.readthedocs.org/en/latest/template.html), but didn't bother with it for stuff this minimal<a name="note-Sun-Mar-01-220020EST-2015"></a>[|4|](#foot-Sun-Mar-01-220020EST-2015).

 ```python
 def main_template(path, contents):